-Agnieszka is an intellectual property litigation lawyer and she is responsible for developing local IP practice.
+Agnieszka specializes in intellectual property disputes and is responsible for the development of the local dispute practice in intellectual property law and life sciences.
 She has in-depth expertise and know-how especially in the Life sciences and healthcare sector.

 Clients particularly value her ability to bridge the interface between IP rights and regulatory issues.
 She is commended for organizing and managing intricate national and international patent, trade secret, and trademark disputes in the retail, telecommunications, chemistry, life sciences and healthcare industries.